exercism/go/exercises/transpose/README.md

 That means that if a column in the input text contains only spaces on its bottom-most row(s), the corresponding output row should contain the spaces in its right-most column(s).

+## Coding the solution

+Look for a stub file having the name transpose.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.